0f-0b/rd-nurse/README.md

 ## Description

-**rd-nurse** reads a level from standard input, and prints the position of any incorrectly cued oneshots found in the level.
+**rd-nurse** reads a level from standard input, and prints the position of any incorrectly cued oneshots and bad holds found in the level.

 ## Options